 The Master of Arts - Education of the Deaf and Hard of Hearing program at Flagler College is a fully accredited online program committed to preparing qualified educators to meet the needs of an increasingly diverse population of children who are deaf and hard of hearing.

-Several options for study within the program are offered, including:
+Several tracks for study are offered, including:

 Dr. Jennifer Catalano